 The barrels were prepared separately to create two different expressions, offering connoisseurs the opportunity to explore the uniquely complex characteristics imparted by each barrel.
 One barrel was given the number 4567, and it yielded 88 bottles and the other–with the number 4570–produced 131 bottles.
 The first ones to go on sale were the 88 from barrel number 4,567.

 The unique and long maturation has created two whiskies that are fragrant, floral, velvety, and sweet with a well-balanced combination of soft citrus notes and hints of honey and spices.
 Dry and robust, Balvenie 50 comes in a hand-blown glass bottle protected by a wooden case designed by the Scottish craftsman Sam Chinnery.
-It shows 49 rings of seven different kinds of wood from lush Scottish forests.
-The price of each of these bottles is $25,000. ■
+It shows 49 rings of seven different kinds of wood from lush Scottish forests. ■